pitfail/pitfail-reports/report1/report1.rst

 *Post conditions*:

  - Display of information is in a format readable and understandable by the requestor
- - Display of statistics should be according to the access rights of the requestor
+ - Display of statistics should be according to the access rights of the requester

 **UC 5: Modify League Settings**